-The Combat Medic/Corpsman role has much more advanced and invasive care requiring significantly more medical knowledge and skills.
+The Combat Medic/Corpsman (CMC) role includes much more advanced and invasive care requiring significantly more medical knowledge and skills.

-Finally, the last role is for combat paramedics and advanced providers, to provide the most sophisticated care to keep our wounded warriors alive and get them to definitive care.
+Finally, the last role, Combat Paramedic/Provider (CPP) is for Combat paramedics and advanced providers, to provide the most sophisticated care to keep our wounded warriors alive and get them to definitive care.

-Your role as a combat lifesaver is to treat the most common causes of death on the battlefield, which are massive hemorrhage and airway/respiratory problems.
-In addition, you are given the skills to prevent complications and treat other associated but not immediately life-threatening injuries.
+Your role as a CLS is to treat the most common causes of death on the battlefield, which are massive hemorrhage and airway/respiratory problems.
+Also, you are given the skills to prevent complications and treat other associated but not immediately life-threatening injuries.